backstage/backstage/plugins/azure-devops/README.md

         </EntitySwitch>
       ```

-   2. If you are using the `dev.azure.com/project-definition` annotation then you'll want to do this:
+   2. If you are using the ``dev.azure.com/project` and `dev.azure.com/build-definition` annotations then you'll want to do this:

       ```tsx
       // In packages/app/src/components/catalog/EntityPage.tsx